 Sport climbing in the region around Innsbruck

-Innsbruck is home to a huge range of climbing areas with many different routes.
+Innsbruck is home to 18 climbing areas with many different routes.
 New additions include the Sonnendeck and Seegrube in the Nordkette mountains (over 2,000m), which also have routes suitable for beginners.
 More experienced climbers will enjoy the 150 routes in the "Dschungelbuch" climbing area at the Martinswand rockface, which can also be climbed in winter thanks to its south-facing position.
 The Arzbergklamm gorge, Locherboden and the Ehnbachklamm gorge are three more areas close to Innsbruck with climbing for all abilities.

 Multi-pitch routes in the region around Innsbruck